i-dot-ai/django-history-example/README.md

 ### Setting up the app

-Clone the repo.
+1. Clone the repo.
-Run the migrations (which will create your SQLite database): `poetry run python manage.py migrate`.
+2. Run the migrations (which will create your SQLite database): `poetry run python manage.py migrate`.
-Run the app: `make run`.
+3. Run the app: `make run`.
-Go to http://localhost:8000 in the browser.
+4. Go to http://localhost:8000 in the browser.

+### Exploring the data

+Explore in the shell: `poetry run python manage.py shell`.

 ## Populating the app with dummy data

 There is a management command to populate the database with dummy data: `poetry run python manage.py generate_dummy_data`.

+## Creating users
+Create a superuser using `poetry run python manage.py createsuperuser`.

+Create a regular user in the shell.

 ## Running the app